-In contrast to tight US supplies, Australian beef exports were very strong in January, as drought conditions persist across much of Queensland.
+In contrast to tight US supplies, Australian beef exports have been boosted by culling in response to persistent drought conditions persist across much of eastern Australia.
 Australian producers are also optimistic about increased trade with South Korea on the back of an FTA due to be signed shortly by the two countries.
 While this is not great news for New Zealand producers, it could potentially provide opportunities in other regions if an increased proportion of Australian beef exports are diverted to Korea.